8r14z/FckinEquatable/README.md

 # FckinEquatable
 ***A new way to deal with Equatable***.

 Provide a new protocol name **FckinEquatable**.

 This is also an example for overloading operator in Swift.
-You can create your own operator.
+You can easily create your own operator.

 ````
 protocol FckinEqualtable {